 Thoreau said it best: “What a difference, whether in all your walks, you meet only strangers, or in one house is one who knows you, and whom you know.
 To have a brother…How rare these things are.”
 How true that is, and we remain that way to this day.
 That is a proud fraternal legacy.

 J. H. Hilliard, Horace M. Estabrooke, Perley Walker

 Walter "Jack" O. Frost, bottom right

-"There was no question that Jack was the man, and the only man."
+"There was no question that Jack was the man, and

 "Jack Frost again proved his right to a place in

 "Frost did himself proud and won the admiration of the cranks and the confidence of every man on the team."

 "Frost was the same cool, nervy, reliable boy that he has always shown himself to be at critical times."